adaltas/node-nikita/packages/service/src/start.coffee.md

 # `nikita.service.start`

 Start a service.
 Note, does not throw an error if service is not installed.

-## Options

-* `arch_chroot` (boolean|string)
-  Run this command inside a root directory with the arc-chroot command or any provided string, require the "rootdir" option if activated.
-* `rootdir` (string)
-  Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
-* `name` (string)
-  Service name.

 ## Callback parameters